Concept · article 09 of 18

 How a monthly bill becomes a daily slice — and why your EBIT subtracts it every day.

-Ibrahim Ölmez Ibrahim ÖlmezFounder · nouz · 7 min read · Updated this week
+Ibrahim Ölmez Ibrahim ÖlmezFounder · nouz · 7 min read · Updated May 18, 2026

 In one sentence.
 Your €2.800 rent gets sliced into €92,05 per day. nouz subtracts that slice from every day's EBIT — so every day's number tells the truth.